internetarchive/dwebsummit-site-2/README.md

 PYTHONPATH=sitepackages ./sitepackages/django/bin/django-admin.py startproject dwebsummit
 ```

+Note, `stdimage` was added to repo, so it could be modified to allow image upscaling.
+I'd like to fork it and use that later.

 If you make changes to the models, you'll need to create migrations and migrate the DB.

 ```